mohibfd/Sensitivity-Classification-Dissertation/Meeting-Notes/second-meeting.md

 Could have: Create new state of the art model that beats previous best model

-Will not have: unsure at this stage, will update later.
+Will not have: unsure at this stage, will update later

 Created wireframe for website (https://www.figma.com/file/2qQgHB1fgEhSeKYf2WanMz/Level-4-Project?node-id=0%3A1)

+Read papers about model explanation

+found SHAP which is a python library similar to LIME

 # Questions: